Joe Biden to meet Irish PM amid anger over war in Gaza | Politics

 U.S. President Joe Biden will host Irish Prime Minister Leo Varadkar on Friday for the annual St. Patrick's Day reception at the White House, even as a portion of the usual Irish delegation boycotts the event over Biden's handling of the war in Gaza.

+The U.S. president is also expected to speak at the Friends of Ireland Luncheon at the U.S. Capitol hosted by House Speaker Mike Johnson, a Republican.
+Biden and Johnson have publicly sparred over funding for Ukraine and Israel and the event will offer a rare occasion for the two leaders to demonstrate they can find common ground.
+Ireland has traditionally been one of Western Europe's strongest critics of Israeli policies toward Palestinians and maintains a long-held policy of military neutrality.

-The SDLP, Northern Ireland's smaller nationalist party, said it was not sending any representatives to Washington this week.
+The SDLP, a nationalist party in Northern Ireland, said it was not sending any representatives to Washington this week.
 Last month, Ireland announced more than $21 million in support for the U.N.
 Palestinian refugee agency (UNRWA) after it plunged into crisis and is in talks with other EU members who want a review of the EU-Israel Association Agreement on the basis that Israel may be breaching the agreement's human rights clause.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)